What are panelized homes and how are they built?

 Manufactured homes

-Where is it built?
+Where is the home built?

 Components are built in a factory and assembled on-site